 The West End, located in central London, is London’s theater district and contains around 40 venues.
 With all the prestige of Broadway (if not more), West End shows are the heavyweights with the big names.
 They can be any genre including musicals, plays, comedies, or even pantomime (a family-friendly musical comedy).
 Some of the West End’s hottest stage productions include the world-famous "Hamilton" at the Victoria Palace Theatre; "Matilda The Musical" at the Cambridge Theatre; "Harry Potter and the Cursed Child" at the Palace Theatre; and the West End’s longest-running musical, "Les Misérables" at The Queen’s Theatre.

 Though not considered West End, there are a number of prestigious “non-commercial” theaters of note.
-Some of the most iconic independent theaters are the Old Vic, which is currently presenting several Arthur Miller plays, and the Young Vic; both of which are located on The Cut, a street in Waterloo by South Bank.
+Some of the most iconic independent theaters are the Old Vic and the Young Vic; both of which are located on The Cut, a street in Waterloo by South Bank.
 The other major institution in that area is the well-respected National Theatre.
-Housed in a massive complex with three auditoriums, this South Bank establishment hosts up to twenty-five productions a year, and right now you can watch "Small Island" and "Downstate."
+Housed in a massive complex with three auditoriums, this South Bank establishment hosts up to twenty-five productions a year.

 Off West End